RobertBonagura/CS213-Program1/README.md

 To create a new branch just enter:

 ```
-git checkout -b branch-name
+git checkout -b <branch-name>
 ```
-After youve created the branch you can drop the `-b` flag to indicate your just switching branches and not creating one.
-You can use `git checkout` to go back and forth from master to your own branch, and use `git status` to confirm you are switching successfully.
+After youve created the branch you can drop the `-b` flag to switch between branches.
+Use `git checkout master` and `git checkout <branch-name>` to go back and forth from master to your own branch.
+You can also use `git status` to confirm you are switching successfully.

 Note anytime you create a branch using `git checkout -b <branch-name>`, you are copying everything in your current branch (in this case master) into the new branch.

 ## Commiting files